christian-mindfulness/app_development/toothbrush_privacy.md

 All code copyright the app author.

-The buzzer at the end of the of the timer is "Short ring of an oven cooker timer bell.
-Version 1" from ZapSplat.com.
+The bell sound played at each interval is "Bell ring (small) - could be reception, elevator or bicycle bell etc 2".
+The ring at the end of the time is "Bicycle bell ring 1".
+Both are created by ZapSplat and are available from from ZapSplat.com.
 Used with permission.

 # Privacy Policy